GoThereGit/EvaHan/README.md

 * Camera Ready submission: 10 July 2023

 # Task
 The cross-lingual machine translation of Chinese classic texts consists of two parts: **the Ancient-Chinese-to-Modern-Chinese machine translation** and **the Ancient-Chinese-to-English machine translation**.
 Chinese ancient classics are the important part of traditional Chinese culture.
-In the field of ancient literature research, the translation of classical Chinese texts plays a very important role.
-Classical Chinese differs greatly from modern Chinese in grammar, syntax, vocabulary, and other aspects.
-Improving the machine translation performance from Classical Chinese to Modern Chinese can better promote the study of ancient literature.
-Improving the machine translation technology from Classical Chinese to English can also accelerate the promotion of Chinese traditional culture worldwide.
+In the field of ancient literature research, the translation of Ancient Chinese texts plays a very important role.
+Ancient Chinese differs greatly from modern Chinese in grammar, syntax, vocabulary, and other aspects.
+Improving the machine translation performance from Ancient Chinese to Modern Chinese can better promote the study of ancient literature.
+Improving the machine translation technology from Ancient Chinese to English can also accelerate the promotion of Chinese traditional culture worldwide.

 ### Task Objective
 The goals of the translation task are:
-* To investigate the applicability of current MT techniques when translating classical Chinese into English or modern Chinese
+* To investigate the applicability of current MT techniques when translating Ancient Chinese into English or modern Chinese
-* To examine special challenges in translating between classical Chinese and English or modern Chinese, including word order and syntax
+* To examine special challenges in translating between Ancient Chinese and English or modern Chinese, including word order and syntax
-* To create publicly available corpora for machine translation and evaluation of classical Chinese
+* To create publicly available corpora for machine translation and evaluation of Ancient Chinese
 * To provide practical experience of the most advanced machine translation methods for beginners in the field of machine translation
-* To prompt the development of machine translation research for classical Chinese and advance the forefront of machine translation technology exploration
+* To prompt the development of machine translation research for Ancient Chinese and advance the forefront of machine translation technology exploration

 ### Task Requirements
-We will provide parallel corpora of Classical Chinese-Modern Chinese based on the Twenty-Four Histories and Classical Chinese-English based on pre-Qin texts, respectively, as training and testing data for Classical Chinese-Modern Chinese and Classical Chinese-English machine translation.
-We will also provide several unified models, using Chinese-RoBERTa-wwm-ext for Modern Chinese , Siku-RoBERTa for Classical Chinese and RoBERTa for English.
+We will provide parallel corpora of Ancient Chinese-Modern Chinese based on the Twenty-Four Histories and Ancient Chinese-English based on pre-Qin texts, respectively, as training and testing data for Ancient Chinese-Modern Chinese and Ancient Chinese-English machine translation.
+We will also provide several unified models, using Chinese-RoBERTa-wwm-ext for Modern Chinese , Siku-RoBERTa for Ancient Chinese and RoBERTa for English.
 The goal is to improve the model and enhance machine translation performance.

 You can choose to participate in one or both of the tasks, and we will use the same metrics for evaluation.
 For each task, we provide subtasks of two tracks, i.e., closed track and open track.
 To ensure the fairness of the competition, in the closed track, please use the data we provide as the training data only.
 However, you can use other models and resources to build the translation system in open track, or just build your own model.
 If additional data is used, participants should clearly indicate which data is from the provided dataset and which is from external sources.
 This will allow us to evaluate the performance of the models on our provided dataset separately from their performance on external data.